Ruabon railway station: Services

 A two-hourly service operates on Sundays to Chester and Birmingham International, with limited additional services to Cardiff and Holyhead.

-Until January 2011 the Wrexham, Shropshire and Marylebone Railway provided regular daily services between Wrexham and London.
+Until January 2011 Wrexham & Shropshire provided regular daily services between Wrexham and London.
 This service ceased due to a continuing loss being made by the company.

 Connections

-A small number of local buses serve the station.
+The station is served by TrawsCymru routes T3 and T12, and Arriva Buses Wales services 2/2A/2C and 5/5C serve the station indirectly, through a stop on High Street.